load_plugin_textdomain()

 load_plugin_textdomain( $domain, $deprecated, $plugin_rel_path );

-- A unique identifier to get the translation string.
+- A unique identifier for retrieving the translation string.

 - $deprecated(string)

-- Deprecated argument, works up to version 2.7.
-Path similar to ABSPATH, to .mo file.
+- Deprecated argument, used up to version 2.7.
+A path similar to ABSPATH, to the .mo file.

 Default: false - $plugin_rel_path(string)

-The path to the .mo directory of the file is relative to
+The path to the .mo file directory relative to WP_PLUGIN_DIR.

 Examples